%2F%2Fusers%2F38547277-8f4d-431f-813f-cde07690b48a%2Fratecard%2Fscreenshot2022-03-02at5.40.02pm.png&w=1200&q=75)

 July 31, 2024

-Southern Flounder are masters of camouflage, blending perfectly with sandy or muddy bottoms.
-You'll find these flatfish in shallow coastal waters, bays, and estuaries.
-Most adults run 15-18 inches, but they can get up to 33 inches and 20 pounds.
-They're ambush predators, lying in wait for smaller fish and crustaceans.
+Southern Flounder are masters of camouflage, blending into sandy or muddy bottoms in shallow coastal waters.
+They typically range from 15-18 inches but can grow up to 33 inches and 20 pounds.
+You'll find them in bays, estuaries, and rivers, often in depths of 1-60 feet.
 Fall is prime time as they move offshore to spawn.
-Anglers love targeting flounder for their delicate, white meat and the challenge of hooking them.
-They put up a good fight once you get them off the bottom.
-To catch 'em, try drifting or still fishing with live bait or soft plastics.
-My local tip: work your bait slowly along drop-offs and structure.
-When you feel that distinctive tap-tap, give 'em a second before setting the hook.
-Patience pays off with these tasty flatfish.
+Anglers love targeting flounder for their tasty white meat and the challenge of hooking these ambush predators.
+They put up a good fight once hooked too.
+To catch 'em, try drift fishing or still fishing near structure using live bait like mullet or shrimp.
+My local tip: when you feel a bite, wait a few seconds before setting the hook.
+Flounder often grab prey sideways first, then turn it to swallow headfirst.

 Vehicle Guest Capacity: 4